 Passwords are a hassle... they get guessed or stolen.
-Humans tend to reuse passwords which -on top of that- are often enough not secure.
-Secure, in this case, means complex enough so they cannot be easily guessed.
-However, complex passwords, are usually not easy to remember and one has to remember so and so many passwords, already.
+Humans tend to reuse passwords which, on top of that, often lack security.
+Secure in this case means complex enough to not be easily guessed.
+However, complex passwords are usually hard to remember.
+Also, one has to remember numerous passwords already.
 There are password managers, but they do not really solve the issue.
-They merely provide tool-support for managing the ever growing number of passwords and issue warnings if the user is reusing a password all to fondly.
+They merely provide tool-support for managing the ever growing number of passwords and issue warnings if the user is reusing a password all too fondly.
 There is an alternative, which is convenient for users and very secure.
-In this blog article, we are describing how we got password-less.
+In this blog article, we will describe how we became passwordless.

 How does it look like using passwordless authentication?

 The standard, which allows this to work is: WebAuthn.
-It requires three key-ingredients to work:
+It requires three key-ingredients:

-In the following, those three will be explained very briefly.
+In the following, these three will be explained very briefly.